jakubWrobel94/NeuralNet-QT/README.md

 Setting input data :

 Input data format :

 a1, a2 a3 a4 .... an

 b1 b2 b3 b4 ... bn

 ....
-where a and b vectors are training samples with n numbers, Ouput format is the same :
+where a and b vectors are training samples with n numbers.

+Ouput format is the same :

 Ta1 Ta2 ...
 Tam

 Tb1 Tb2 ...
 Tbm